-At the sparqs National Conference held on Friday 29th May 2015 we hosted delegates from Ireland, Spain, Kosovo, Slovenia and New Zealand.
-On Thursday 28th May 2015 we held a day for the international delegates, as a precursor to the national conference, to give them an opportunity to learn about the Scottish context of student engagement ahead of the main conference the following day.
-The materials and the twitter 'Storify' from the day can be viewed on the International Delegates' Day webpage.
+At the 2015 sparqs National Conference held on Friday 29th May 2015, delegates from New Zealand and Slovena facilitated sessions, and we also hosted delegates from Ireland, Spain and Kosovo.
+On Thursday 28th May 2015 we held an International Delegates' Day as a precursor to the main conference, to give them an opportunity to learn about the Scottish context of student engagement.

 Across the UK